erickgtzh/erickgtzh/README.md

 💻 Artificial Intelligence Eng. with Speciality in Eng. and Quality of Software Projects and finishing a Master in Science, eager to learn tech.
 Web Apps development teacher at Universidad Panamericana, Mx.

-⚽ Soccer lover, long ago as a hobby, then as a work (2nd division) and now just as a hobby so as not to go crazy in this pandemic time
+⚽ Soccer lover, long ago as a hobby, then as a work (2nd division) and now, again just as a hobby so as not to go crazy in this pandemic time

 🌮 Catador de tacos